18 Top Tourist Attractions in Braga & Easy Day Trips

 Address: Rua Dom Paio Mendes, Braga

-3 Antigo Paço Episcopal
+3. Antigo Paço Episcopal

 Near the Sé is another of Braga's landmark buildings, the former archbishop's palace.
 Fronting a landscaped 17th-century garden - Jardim de Santa Bárbara - the palace itself dates from the 14th century and was enlarged in the 17th and 18th centuries.
 The premises are now home to university offices and the municipal library and archives where more than 300,000 volumes and 10,000 valuable manuscripts are stored.

 Address: Praça Municipal, Braga

-4 Museu dos Biscainhos (Museu Etnográfico e Artístico)
+5. Museu dos Biscainhos (Museu Etnográfico e Artístico)

 The engaging Museum dos Biscainhos is set in the Palácio dos Biscainhos, a fine example of an 18th-century nobleman's mansion, the foundations of which date from the 16th century.
 Actually, the official name of the museum is the Museu Etnográfico e Artístico (Ethnography and Arts Museum) and displays Roman relics, 17th-to-19th-century foreign and Portuguese furniture, pottery, and other domestic artifacts.

 Address: Rua dos Biscainhos, Braga

-5 Museu de Arqueologia Dom Diogo de Sousa (Dom Diogo de Sousa Archaeology Museum)
+6. Museu de Arqueologia Dom Diogo de Sousa (Dom Diogo de Sousa Archaeology Museum)

 The building houses a carefully designed exhibition that showcases Braga's earliest days.
 With only four rooms earmarked to display artifacts, the permanent collection is modest in scope but manages to cover the Palaeolithic period, the days of Roman rule and on up to the times ruled by the Suevi-Visigoth (5th through 7th centuries).

 Address: Rua dos Bombeiros Voluntários, Braga

-6 Museu Pio XII (Pio XII Museum)
+7. Museu Pio XII (Pio XII Museum)

-Exploring the multi-faceted Pio XII Museum is among the most interesting things to see and do in Braga.
+Exploring the multifaceted Pio XII Museum is among the most interesting things to do in Braga.
 The museum works on several levels.
 The collection of archaeological exhibits introduces the visitor to the city's illustrious past, with artifacts dating from the distant Palaeolithic era.
 Arguably, the most interesting works are the displays of jewelry, ceramics, sculpture, and textiles from the medieval period.

 Address: Largo de Santiago 47, Braga

-7 Fonte do Ídolo (Idol Fountain)
+8. Fonte do Ídolo (Idol Fountain)

 Located rather incongruously in the town center, the Idol Fountain is an unusual Roman-era monument possibly dating from the 1st century BC.
 Set above a spring that, during its time, was an essential community water source, the fountain was originally commissioned by one Celico Fronto, an immigrant from the city-state of Arcobriga.
 An inscription carved into the granite outcrop from which the fountain was created says as much.

 Address: Rua do Raio, Braga

-8 Semana Santa
+9. Semana Santa

-Braga's Holy Week festivities are regarded as the most authentic and devout in Portugal, and and celebrate the most important tourist and religious event in the city.
+Braga's Holy Week festivities are regarded as the most authentic and devout in Portugal and celebrate the most important tourist and religious event in the city.
 Held annually at Easter, the weeklong series of solemn street processions begins on the Saturday before Palm Sunday, with Maundy Thursday's eerily silent Ecce Homo torchlit parade the most dramatic, featuring hooded penitents marking Christ's Passion.